-- " development does not impact on residential amenity - " there is adequate access including access by public and active transport modes - " development does not attract high volumes or unacceptable types of traffic (i.e. heavy service vehicles) into residential areas.
+- " development does not impact on residential amenity - " there is adequate access including access by public and active transport modes - " development does not attract high volumes of traffic into residential areas.

 The applicable ULDA guideline provides additional information on how to achieve these criteria.